Reviews You Can Rely On

 How Important is Weather Resistance?

-No matter if you're skiing at the resort or exploring the backcountry, staying warm and dry is essential.
+No matter if you're skiing at the resort, snowshoeing a local trail, or exploring the backcountry, staying warm and dry is essential.
 This is where proper waterproofing makes all the difference.
 Every pant we reviewed incorporates some level of defense against the elements – though some perform better than others.
 Insulated and more casual ski pants typically feature a two-layer construction, while technical shells and backcountry options rely on a three-layer design for superior performance.
 Additionally, a Durable Water Repellent (DWR) coating can be applied to virtually any fabric, helping to prevent moisture from seeping in even on the wettest of days.

 Waterproofing is determined by measuring how much water can be poured over one square inch of fabric without leaking.
 If you live in a maritime snow climate, look for an option rated around 20,000mm.
 Anything over 10,000mm is considered “waterproof” – but certain wetter climates demand more.